36 Hours (1964)

 The prize subject is Pike, who after his capture awakens in a hospital,

 supposedly suffering from severe amnesia.
-His is startled to see that he
+At first he's worried where he is,

 1950.
 And Pike eventually is told that his nurse, Anna (Eva Marie Saint),